lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

   {
     // L14s chain Id
     chainId: 22,
-    // We use your wallet privatekey, to specify the EOA address that:
+    // We use our EOA privatekey, to specify the EOA address that:
     //   1) will deploy the UP
     //   2) will be the UP owner
-    deployKey: wallet.privateKey,
+    deployKey: myEOA.privateKey,
   },
 );

 async function createUniversalProfile() {
   const deployedContracts = await lspFactory.LSP3UniversalProfile.deploy({
-    controllingAccounts: [wallet.address], // our wallet will be controlling our UP
+    controllingAccounts: [myEOA.address], // our wallet will be controlling our UP
     lsp3Profile: {
       name: 'My Universal Profile',
       description: 'My Cool Universal Profile',